-External collaborations support program implementation

-- MacArthur Foundation Impact Investing Team: Provides a combined commitment of \$3.5 million in funded and unfunded guarantees to lending institutions to derisk loans. - MacArthur Foundation Chicago Commitment's Culture, Equity, & the Arts team: Provides a multi-year grant commitment of \$2.15 million for program management and implementation. - Program Participants (Arts & Culture Grantees): Engage in providing feedback on the ongoing iteration of the program design - Intermediary Grantor: The party that the Foundation works with to carry out its work through regranting.
+Internal Collaboration Internal collaboration compounds the impact of foundation resources External Collaboration External collaborations support program implementation MacArthur Foundation Impact Investing Team: Provides a combined commitment of \$3.5 million in funded and unfunded guarantees to lending institutions to derisk loans.
+MacArthur Foundation Chicago Commitment's Culture, Equity, &amp; the Arts team: Provides a multi-year grant commitment of \$2.15 million for program management and implementation.
+Program Participants (Arts &amp; Culture Grantees): Engage in providing feedback on the ongoing iteration of the program design Intermediary Grantor: The party that the Foundation works with to carry out its work through regranting.
 The former intermediary grantors were Prince Charitable Trust and Richard H. Driehaus Foundation.
-The current intermediary is Field Foundation of Illinois. - Program Manager (IFF): Support the overall program implementation including the funding of capacity-building and technical assistance services - Technical Assistance Provider (BDO): Support program participants with specific technical assistance services for their organizations related to financial management as well as loan acquisition processes. - Lenders (IFF and Fifth Third Bank): Provide working capital loans to borrowers in the ACLF Program enhancement in lieu of collateral otherwise required from borrowers for lines of credit.
+The current intermediary is Field Foundation of Illinois.
+Program Manager (IFF): Support the overall program implementation including the funding of capacity-building and technical assistance services Technical Assistance Provider (BDO): Support program participants with specific technical assistance services for their organizations related to financial management as well as loan acquisition processes.
+Lenders (IFF and Fifth Third Bank): Provide working capital loans to borrowers in the ACLF Program

+The ACLF program is built on an innovative model that relies on both internal and external collaborations to achieve impact.
+Internally, the MacArthur Foundation's Impact Investing team works with the Foundation's Chicago Commitment team to support the ACLF program through Program-Related Investments to two lending institutions to provide crucial credit enhancement in lieu of collateral otherwise required from borrowers for lines of credit.
 When combined with grant funding for technical assistance for borrowers and program implementation, lenders are able to originate loans that they otherwise could not make.
 Chicago-based arts and culture organizations are funded in part through intermediaries; the intermediary grantors at the time of the evaluation period included The Prince Charitable Trust and the Richard H. Driehaus Foundation.
 Externally, a network of other actors supports the program's coordinated implementation to serve the participating grantees effectively.
 The primary implementers of the program include a program manager, lenders, and technical assistance providers.